hypernormalisation/StatementOnScambuster/README.md

-# ADefenceOfScambuster
-A public statement in response to the rejection of the Scambuster and Scambuster-Golemagg addons from the Curse addon platform.
+# A public statement in response to the rejection of the Scambuster and Scambuster-Golemagg addons from the Curse addon platform.